Last Thursday night, the United States almost went to war with Iran.

 In April 2019, the Islamic Revolutionary Guards Corps, an elite branch of the Iranian armed forces, were blacklisted by the US, marking, for the first time, Washington’s decision to formally designate another nation’s military as a “terrorist organization.”

-Iran has certainly retaliated, not least by—allegedly—engaging in “acts of sabotage” against commercial shipping tankers from countries allied to the US sailing round the Iranian coast.
+Iran has retaliated, including by engaging in acts of sabotage against commercial shipping tankers from countries allied to the US sailing round the Iranian coast.

-American public opinion is likely to play a central role in Trump’s decision-making process.
+American public opinion is likely to play a central role in Trump’s decision-making.

 Moreover, 61 per cent of Americans still back the Obama nuclear deal, while a massive 80 per cent either “disapprove” or “strongly disapprove” of Trump’s handling of the crisis.